nicolabs/nicolabs.net/_drafts/My-pgp-strategy.md

 IMHO it's still a very nice tool to advertise online identities (including PGP keys).

 The apps are quite good and they provide services over the main mechanism : encrypted chat, encrypted file system, encrypted git repository.
-I use a bit the encrypted chat to transfer data between my devices but I don't use other services yet because I'm worried what would happen to my data if keybase turns off...
+I use a bit the encrypted chat to exchange data between my devices and to allow people to send encrypted message to me.
+The user experience it provides is far behind the big commercial ones but it does the job.
+I've started to use encrypted git repositories for not-so-sensitive-projects-that-I-still-don't-want-to-publish to prevent me from hosting my own, but I don't mean it as a target solution because I'm worried what would happen to my data if keybase turns off...

 The main issues is its centralised architecture :
 - its availability and integrity depends on a unique provider (might be possible to deploy other instances but I haven't seen any and they would not federate, defeating the purpose of being a centralised directory)